-Sarah A. Robert, Assistant Professor; Director, Social Studies Education Program
+Sarah A. Robert, Assistant Professor; Director, Social Studies Education Program Learning and Instruction

-Learning and Instruction University at Buffalo, SUNY (716) 645-4046 sarah@buffalo.edu
+University at Buffalo, SUNY (716) 645-4046 sarah@buffalo.edu Dr. Robert received a Ph.D. ir gender, and politics.
+Her curre bjr8@buffalo.edu

 Dr. Robert received a Ph.D. in Educational Policy Studies and is interested in education reform, gender, and politics.
 Her current local research includes an exploration of the impact of neoliberal education reforms on Buffalo.